arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 ## The Linux Layer

 It is important to understand that **all networking processes are made within the Linux layer**.
-All network processes are Wi-Fi®, Bluetooth® Low Energy, LoRa®, NB-IoT, and Cat.
+All network processes are Wi-Fi®, Bluetooth® Low Energy, LoRa® technology, NB-IoT, and Cat.
 M1.
-We will focus on using Wi-Fi® with MQTT protocol and LoRa® connectivities to establish a multiple protocol gateway.
+We will focus on using Wi-Fi® with MQTT protocol and LoRa connectivities to establish a multiple protocol gateway.

-The Portenta X8 provides Wi-Fi® connectivity and the Portenta Max Carrier provides a LoRaWAN® module that can help to communicate with *The Things Network*.
+The Portenta X8 provides Wi-Fi® connectivity and the Portenta Max Carrier provides a LoRa®-based network module that can help to communicate with *The Things Network*.
 We will use the MQTT protocol to receive sensor data transmitted by an end device.

 We will use a Python® script to configure and handle the connectivity modules and their sensor data.
 The RPC calls will expose the received sensor data to the Arduino layer, setting up data exchange configuration to expand the capability of the Portenta X8 and Max Carrier.
 The process can also be done vice-versa, using the Arduino layer to transmit the data to the Linux layer from the local end device.